 The findings of this study shedding light on the problem of livelihood sustainability of the fishing populations along the Turag River are a vicious cycle of environmental decline and social-economic susceptibility.
 The most mentioned obstacle of water pollution, which 95% of FGD participants cited is the leading cause of this crisis.
 The observed extreme reduction in fish stocks is consistent with the available literature on the ecological degradation of urban rivers in Bangladesh because of the release of untreated effluents into the rivers by textile and tannery sectors (Asaduzzaman et al., 2016; Tania et al., 2021).
 This ecological disaster directly weakens the resource base that these communities have relied on generations destroying their main occupation.

 This is aggravated by the socio-economic profile of the community.
 Illiteracy levels (40) and low education levels (49) with only primary education mean that there is a high obstacle in occupational mobility.
-This low human capital has placed the households in a poverty trap since they cannot compete in other jobs in the nearby urban and industrial Ashulia and Dhaka.
+This low human capital has placed the households in a poverty trap since they cannot compete for other jobs in the nearby urban and industrial Ashulia and Dhaka.
 This entrapment is supported by the income statistics where 60 percent of fishers live on a poor 500-600 BDT per day which is in line with the national data on the economic marginalization of small-scale fishers (Ahmed, 2009).

 Moreover, they become even poorer due to economic exploitation in the fisheries value chain.
 The domination of the middle men who are reported by 90 percent of the respondents develops a debt-trap system which gradually reduces the profit margins of fishers.
 This is augmented by almost complete inability to access formal financial systems with 90 percent of them funding their gear through personal savings or micro-credit providers.
 This reliance creates a loop of debt and reinvestment, which is quite common with other inland fisheries in Bangladesh (Mia et al., 2015; Kabir et al., 2012).
 These structural inequalities observed by Alam and Bashar (1995) continue to exist so that the people at the production base will get the least amount of returns.
 The professional drift has not been the fact of simple diversification but the dismayed adaptation that the profession was deprived of fishing (only 43.3% of people are currently still dependent on it as their major occupation).
 The transition to daily labor, rickshaw dragging and small-scale vending is a transformation of a skilled, though falling, trade to the unskilled, precarious, and equally low-wage work.
 This is not an upward transition but a side movement into other forms of vulnerability.